Dental Assistant Certificate

-Thanks to a partnership with Verber Dental Group, your targeted training will include some of the most practical, relevant and up-to-date education available in the midstate.
+Your targeted training will include some of the most practical, relevant and up-to-date education available in the midstate.
 In addition to the classroom, you will perform a minimum of 80 hours per term in a clinical externship.

 The U.S. Bureau of Labor Statistics predicts jobs for this position will grow 8% between 2021 and 2031, reflecting a career path that can deliver job stability and ample opportunities to advance.

 Dental Anatomy and Material Sciences

 Careers you can pursue